jeffgwinchester7/final/README.md

+# Jeff Winchester final project for KIEI 924

-# Buyflix Starter Project for KIEI-924
+# Thanks for a great quarter Brian!

-## Getting Started
+## Here's where my site lives: https://buyflix-e3a5b.firebaseapp.com/

 Upon download or clone: